apache/pekko/docs/src/main/paradox/typed/cluster.md

 Java
 :  @@snip [BasicClusterExampleTest.java](/cluster-typed/src/test/java/jdocs/org/apache/pekko/cluster/typed/BasicClusterExampleTest.java) { #join-seed-nodes }

-The seed node address list has the same semantics as the configured `seed-nodes`, and the the underlying implementation of the process is the same, see @ref:[Joining configured seed nodes](#joining-configured-seed-nodes).
+The seed node address list has the same semantics as the configured `seed-nodes`, and the underlying implementation of the process is the same, see @ref:[Joining configured seed nodes](#joining-configured-seed-nodes).

 When joining to seed nodes you should not include the node itself, except for the node that is supposed to be the